 The Council's transformation programme, Delivering the Future Together, includes projects which will enable the delivery of savings in the MTFS.
 This includes those relating to staffing (£4.0m previously agreed savings plus £1.5m new savings from reducing and delayering staffing structures).
 The new governance arrangements including design authority controls will help improve benefits realisation and therefore provide more confidence and assurance in savings delivery, risk management and transformation to reduce demand and costs and therefore less reliance in the use of reserves and balances.
-In addition, there is £10.0m proposed to be added to the Transformation Reserve to help meet costs of implementing programmes designed to deliver savings.
+In addition, there is £7.7m proposed to be added to the Transformation Reserve to help meet costs of implementing programmes designed to deliver savings.
+The amount of funding available to deliver transformation will need to be reviewed for 2025/26 to understand if its sufficient over the medium term.